Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

-When inserting or deleting characters in our CRDT, we do so using globally unique characters.
-Therefore, the deletion of a particular character has absolutely no effect on the insertion of a new character.
+With our CRDT, we now insert globally unique characters with fractionally indexed positions.
+The result is that deleting a particular character has absolutely no effect on the insertion of a new character.
 In other words, our insertion and deletion operations now commute!

-If you're paying attention, you'll be wondering what happens if two users insert the same character in the same position at the same time.
+If you're paying close attention, you might ask what happens if two users insert the same character in the same position at the same time.
 To ensure that these characters are still globally unique, we attach the **Site ID** to the end of character's position identifier, and that Site ID is used as a tiebreaker in the event that multiple users inserted the same character in the same position.

 ---
 ## Coding the CRDT